maxvp/maxvp.github.io/content/archive/2024-08-starlight.md

 imageAlt: ""
 ---

-Assisted Content Engineering team in migrating the Cloudflare Docs site from the Hugo static site generator to Starlight, a modern documentation framework for Astro.
-This work involved making decisions about the site's information architecture, updating the styling, and porting Hugo components to JSX.
+Acted as a technical lead in migrating the Cloudflare Developer Docs from legacy Hugo site framework to a modern Starlight (Astro) framework.
+Made foundational IA decisions, updated global styling, and ported Hugo components to JSX to improve site performance and contributor experience.